 The U.S. government created the EB-5 Immigrant Investor Program to encourage foreign investment in U.S. businesses.
-In exchange for investing in a business that creates jobs for U.S. workers, foreign nationals and their families can become permanent residents of the United States.
-The program’s name, “EB–5,” comes from the visa category for which immigrant investors apply – the Employment-Based 5th Visa.
+In exchange for investing in a business that creates jobs for U.S. workers, foreign nationals and their families are eligible to become permanent residents of the United States.
+The program’s name, “EB–5”, comes from the visa category for which immigrant investors apply – the Employment-Based Immigration: Fifth Preference EB-5.

 While the program has evolved considerably since its creation in 1990, there are currently two ways for foreign investors to obtain an EB-5 Visa:

-- Investing capital through a “Regional Center,” a government-approved firm that actively manages investor funds and the immigration approval process
+2. Investing capital through a “Regional Center”, a government-approved firm that actively manages investor funds and the immigration approval process

 Regardless of which option an investor chooses, the minimum investment amounts are the same.
-Each EB-5 Visa applicant must invest a minimum of $1,000,000 in a job-creating venture.
-If the business receiving capital is located in a Targeted Employment Area (TEA) – a rural area or region with high unemployment – the minimum investment amount drops to $500,000.
-The majority of offerings are $500,000 investments and EB5 Capital focuses on these types of investments.
+Each EB-5 Visa applicant must invest a minimum of $1,800,000 in a job-creating venture.
+If the business receiving capital is located in a Targeted Employment Area (TEA) – defined as a rural area or a region with high unemployment – the minimum investment amount is reduced to $900,000.
+All of EB5 Capital’s investment opportunities are located in TEAs.

-To read the actual EB-5 statutes passed by Congress, please visit the following links:
+To read the official EB-5 statutes passed by Congress, please visit the following links: